autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-deployment.md

 )
 ```

-Batch transform accepts CSV without header and index column - we need to remove them before sending to the transform job.
+The batch transform job accepts CSV file without header and index column - we need to remove them before sending to the transform job.

 ```{.python}
 output_file_name = "test_no_header.csv"